acconeer/acconeer-python-exploration/docs/example_apps/a121/waste_level.rst

 This waste level example application uses the A121 radar sensor to measure the fill level in a waste bin.
 Some waste materials are bad reflectors, such as paper and plastic.
-Hence, the :doc:`Tank Level</ref_apps/a121/tank_level>` reference application, which is built on top of the :doc:`Distance Detector</detectors/a121/distance_detection>`, cannot be used as the received signal in this case does not typically yield a distinct peak.
+Hence, the :doc:`Tank Level</ref_apps/a121/tank_level>` reference application, which is built on top of the :doc:`/detectors/a121/distance_detector`, cannot be used as the received signal in this case does not typically yield a distinct peak.
 Instead, a metric based on the phase stability is utilized.